usrdoc/docs/unix/C/on_const.md

 }
 ```

-However since `bar' and `foo' point to same location, we can do the
+However since 'bar' and 'foo' point to same location, we can do the
-manipulations to the same memory location pointed to by `foo'. :-|
+manipulations to the same memory location pointed to by 'foo'. :-|